 The Firm’s Summer Program offers law students a first look into life at Sullivan & Cromwell—the people, the work and the fun.
-Future associates from the incoming class of 2017 shared how they took advantage of their summer experience and some of their favorite moments.
+Associates shared how they took advantage of their summer experience and some of their favorite moments.

 |C. Prentice Butterworth